12 Top-Rated Tourist Attractions in Fukuoka

 Address: 1035 Sasaguri, Kasuya District, Fukuoka Prefecture 811-2405

 9 Marine World Uminonakamichi

 Housed in a large, sea-shell-shaped modern building near the waterfront of Hakata Bay, Marine World Uminonakamichi (Marin-wārudō-Uminonakamichi) is an excellent way to learn more about Kyushu's abundant marine life.
 Containing some 70 tanks, the largest of which houses more than 20,000 creatures, the aquarium boasts numerous species of local warm water fish, as well as more than 100 sharks swimming freely in its large panoramic water tank.
-Other species include a large collection of marine mammals such as seals and sea lions, as well as a number of playful sea otters.
-Hot Tip: Be sure to stay for one of the animal shows in the onsite Marine Theater, including the fun dolphin and sea lion show.
+Other species include a large collection of marine mammals, such as seals and sea lions, as well as a number of playful sea otters.
+Be sure to stay for one of the animal shows in the on-site Marine Theater, including the fun dolphin and sea lion show.

 10 Fukuoka Art Museum

 The Fukuoka Art Museum (Fukuoka-shi Bijutsukan) features a large collection of Japanese paintings and crafts, along with pre-modern Korean arts and crafts and many important western artworks and prints.
 The museum also boasts an extensive collection of ancient Persian glassware along with Chinese, Korean, and Japanese paintings and applied arts.
 One of the museum's most important modern works is Salvador Dalí's The Madonna of Port Lligat, and works by Andy Warhol and modern Japanese artists such as Fujino Kazutomo are on view.
 English language tours are available.
 (Editor's Note: This must-see museum is reopening March 2019 after extensive renovation.)